 Put all your important information into your entry.
-By all means, include attachments which illustrate your point, but make sure you reference them in your entry (e.g. "Our sales have trebbled in the past three years - see graph in attached document").
+By all means, include attachments which illustrate your point, but make sure you reference them in your entry (e.g. "Our sales have tripled in the past three years - see graph in attached document").

-- Start early, so you have time to finish your entry, read it again, edit if necessary, and add to it if you want to.
-All entries remain editible until the closing deadline.
-Thereafter they can be viewed by entrants but not edited.
+Start early, so you have time to finish your entry, read it again, edit if necessary, and add to it if you want to.
+All entries remain editable until the closing deadline.